evgeniya1/crude_oil_price_prediction/README.md

 Predicted values have wider signal regions but overall model captures most of the uptrend and downtrend signals.

 To justify the algorithm, it is tested for the value of the holdings over time achieved using buy/sell strategy from model predictions.
-We start with balance of 1 and executing buy/sell order when uptrend/downtrend signal initially appears.
+We start with balance of 1 and execute buy/sell order when uptrend/downtrend signal initially appears.

 ![](https://github.com/evgeniya1/Flatiron_final_project/blob/master/figs/assessment.png)

 Comparing the results, target arrives at 2.5 times while predicted values yield about 1.5 times the initial balance over 5 years.
 Even simplest strategy to buy/sell the entire holding balance yields positive gains.

+## Conclusions

+1. Regression problem: predict price 1 month ahead.
+   Facebook Prophet and ARIMA models are compared.
+According to the computed error, ARIMA is a better choice for crude oil price prediction problem.

+2. Regression problem: predict price 1 week ahead.
+  LSTM NN model is used to forecast price 5 days ahead.
+5 LSTM models predicting each day separatly performs better than 1 LSTM model that forecast 5 days ahead at once.

+3. Classification problem: predict trend 1 week ahead.
+   Most reliable approach to identify upcoming trends with 0.82 and 0.83 ROC AUC scores for LSTM models predicting uptrend/not uptrend and downtrend/not downtrend, respectively.